MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 - Create a Q# project for a [Q# standalone application](xref:microsoft.quantum.how-to.standalone-local) or a [C# host program](xref:microsoft.quantum.how-to.csharp-local), or use a [Python host program](xref:microsoft.quantum.install-qdk.overview.python) in your preferred Python environment.

 > [!NOTE]
-> To use the optional procedure [Extra: check the statistics with Python](#extra-check-the-statistics-with-python), you will need a Python development environment for Q# set up.
+> To use the optional procedure [Extra: verify the statistics with Python](#extra-verify-the-statistics-with-python), you will need a Python development environment for Q# set up.
 For more information, see [Set up a Q# and Python environment](xref:microsoft.quantum.install-qdk.overview.python).

 ## Grover's algorithm task